Monthly Archives: August 2010

 Taxation levied by Brussels is not acceptable.

-You may have seen and heard this story yesterday.
 Budget Commissioner Janusz Lewandowski has proposed that certain new taxes be raised directly by the EU to plug the ever increasing hole in the EU’s finances.
-Unsurprsingly this idea was met with derision across the Union, … Continue reading
+Unsurprsingly this idea was met with derision across the Union, including Germany.

 5 Comments